 “I think the possibilities for improving the care of patients with mitochondrial disease are huge.
 No one understands day to day care of these patients better than their families, which is why the input of the Guild is so important to us.
 It really will take a concerted effort on the part of all of us to make my personal hopes a reality.”

-Dr. Sirisak Chanprasert, M.D.
-Assistant Professor
+Dr. Sirisak Chanprasert, MD

 Dr. Sirisak Chanprasert joined the University of Washington School of Medicine in January 2017 as an assistant professor in the Division of Medical Genetics.